clicon/clixon-controller-docs/index.rst

 Clixon controller documentation
 ===============================

 Clixon network controller is an open-source manager of network devices based on NETCONF and YANG.
+This document has three parts: Sections 1-3 are introduction, 4-6 are tutorials, and the remaining are reference sections.

 .. toctree::
    :maxdepth: 2